orozluk/very-hungry-caterpillar/README.md

 - Decouple tracing system implementation

 And it can be used to play with and show off your skills with SOLID principles.

+If you can add some unit test, that would be nice too